-(2) Notwithstanding Code Section 9-3-33 and except as provided in subsection (d) of this Code section as it existed on June 30, 2017, any civil action for recovery of damages suffered as a result of childhood sexual abuse committed before July 1, 2015, shall be commenced on or before the date the plaintiff attains the age of 23 years.

-(b)

-(1) As used in this subsection, the term "childhood sexual abuse" means any act committed by the defendant against the plaintiff which occurred when the plaintiff was under 18 years of age and which would be in violation of:

-(A) Trafficking a person for sexual servitude, as prohibited in Code Section 16-5-46;

-(A) Notwithstanding Code Section 9-3-33 [Injuries to the person; injuries to reputation; loss of consortium; exception], any civil action for recovery of damages suffered as a result of childhood sexual abuse committed on or after July 1, 2015, shall be commenced:

-(i) On or before the date the plaintiff attains the age of 23 years; or

-(ii) Within two years from the date that the plaintiff knew or had reason to know of such abuse and that such abuse resulted in injury to the plaintiff as established by competent medical or psychological evidence.

-(B) When a plaintiff's civil action is filed after the plaintiff attains the age of 23 years but within two years from the date that the plaintiff knew or had reason to know of such abuse and that such abuse resulted in injury to the plaintiff, the court shall determine from admissible evidence in a pretrial finding when the discovery of the alleged childhood sexual abuse occurred.
-The pretrial finding required under this subparagraph shall be made within six months of the filing of the civil action.

-4.6.1 Recommendation: Strengthen existing law to allow prosecutions for child sex trafficking and CSEC to commence at any time, regardless of the minor victim's age, and eliminate the statute of limitation for filing trafficking-specific civil actions.
+- (2) Notwithstanding Code Section 9-3-33 and except as provided in subsection (d) of this Code section as it existed on June 30, 2017, any civil action for recovery of damages suffered as a result of childhood sexual abuse committed before July 1, 2015, shall be commenced on or before the date the plaintiff attains the age of 23 years. - (1) As used in this subsection, the term "childhood sexual abuse" means any act committed by the defendant against the plaintiff which occurred when the plaintiff was under 18 years of age and which would be in violation of: - (A) Trafficking a person for sexual servitude, as prohibited in Code Section 16-5-46; - (2) - (A) Notwithstanding Code Section 9-3-33 [Injuries to the person; injuries to reputation; loss of consortium; exception], any civil action for recovery of damages suffered as a result of childhood sexual abuse committed on or after July 1, 2015, shall be commenced: - (i) On or before the date the plaintiff attains the age of 23 years; or - (ii) Within two years from the date that the plaintiff knew or had reason to know of such abuse and that such abuse resulted in injury to the plaintiff as established by competent medical or psychological evidence. - (B) When a plaintiff's civil action is filed after the plaintiff attains the age of 23 years but within two years from the date that the plaintiff knew or had reason to know of such abuse and that such abuse resulted in injury to the plaintiff, the court shall determine from admissible evidence in a pretrial finding when the discovery of the alleged childhood sexual abuse occurred.
+The pretrial finding required under this subparagraph shall be made within six months of the filing of the civil action. - 4.6.1 Recommendation: Strengthen existing law to allow prosecutions for child sex trafficking and CSEC to commence at any time, regardless of the minor victim's age, and eliminate the statute of limitation for filing trafficking-specific civil actions.
+(See Issue Brief 4.6.)

+ISSUE 5: Tools for a Victim-Centered Criminal Justice Response

-Policy Goal 5.1 State law provides a child sex trafficking-specific hearsay exception that applies to non-testimonial evidence to reduce reliance on victim testimony.
+Policy Goal 5.1 Non-testimonial evidence may be admitted through a child sex trafficking-specific hearsay exception to reduce reliance of victim testimony.